thecodejennerator/P8105_Final-Project-2023_jao2195_mm2277_em2195_ak4598_ajt2206/Final-Project---Deliverable-1--Project-Topic-Proposal.md

 ### Planned analyses

-- number of artefacts by dynasty
+- number of artefacts by dynasty and reign
 - number of artefacts by culture over time
-- trends in the numbers of types of art (e.g., painting, sculpture, etc.)
+- trends in the counts of different types of art (e.g., painting, sculpture, etc.) acquired by the MET
 - medium of the art by gender of the artist, and whether that differs by highlighted and non-highlighted objects
 - relationship between an artwork being in the public domain and being highlighted
+- rivers depicted most frequently/rarely

 ### Visualizations